Mintbase/Grants-Program/applications/Skyline-NEAR-integration-MintbaseWallet-widget.md

 | 0e. | Article | We will create a blog + social media posts announcing this feature |
 | 1. | Widget UX/UI design + development | We will design and create a widget to be used anywhere as a window into the Skyline ecosystem allowing customers to access our services directly from the Mintbase wallet.
 Services include: Onboarding, Login, 3rd party payments in fiat currencies |
 | 2. | Integrate widget into Mintbase wallet | We will create a Mintbase module that will load our widget to access Skyline services directly |

+## Future Plans

+Please include here

+- how you intend to use, enhance, promote and support your project in the short term, and We plan to promote this via our social networks, blog posts and overall marketing strategies.
+We will also send newsletters to our existing customer base and investors to show how we are helping the community with more access to TradeFi which is not easily accessible.

+- the team's long-term plans and intentions in relation to it.
+Our long term goals are to democratize access to all financial products for any crypto native, from accessing bank accounts and payments, to cards, loans and many other services that aren’t easy to access or even at all available to the general public.

+## Additional Information :heavy_plus_sign:

+**How did you hear about the Grants Program?** Personal recommendation.

+- Financially backed by Stake Capital, Funfair Ventures, Nemo ventures
+- We are partnering with Otonomos/OtoCo allowing their onchain entities to access TradeFi (FYI this could be a future deal for them to setup entities on the NEAR chain too)